 HARLAN wrote a song with TOMPALL GLASER that I love much and often performed.

 James Hardie McGehee – Music Bio

-I was a teenage rocker in Bham cover bands who got interested in Country Music thanks to GRAM PARSONS u0026amp; EMMYLOU HARRIS u0026amp; I mixed the 2 styles in my own way, leaning hard in each direction at different times.
+I was a teenage rocker in Bham cover bands who got interested in Country Music thanks to GRAM PARSONS and EMMYLOU HARRIS and I mixed the 2 styles in my own way, leaning hard in each direction at different times.
 WBRC TV kept me singing on THE COUNTRY BOY EDDIE SHOW 6 days a week, for three years.

-Of the two original Country-Rock bands I fronted, THE NEW RIVER BAND u0026amp; TEXAS RADIO- The latter recorded twice u0026amp; was published @ RICK HALL MUSIC / FAME STUDIOS.
+Of the two original Country-Rock bands I fronted, THE NEW RIVER BAND and TEXAS RADIO- The latter recorded twice and was published @ RICK HALL MUSIC / FAME STUDIOS.
 It was a VERY good, extremely original group that was turned down by every major label in Nashville in the mid-1990s despite our excellent sound and the wild dreamy songs I wrote having obvious hit potential.

 TEXAS RADIO backed up CHUBBY CHECKER on his Country-Rock album “THE TEXAS TWIST” I played on /arranged/co-produced and had 6 songs on the album, including the title track.

 Texas Radio opened shows for the likes of GEORGE JONES, EMMYLOU HARRIS, JAMES BROWN, CHARLIE LOUVIN, DIAMOND RIO, LITTLE RICHARD and LOS LOBOS.